neutrinojs/webpack-chain/README.md

 ## ChainedValueMap

+`ChainedValueMap` inherited `ChainedMap` but callable. call it by value means to set it to it and clean all data in map. set any key/value in map will clear value setted by call it.

-`ChainedValueMap` inherited `ChainedMap` but callable.
-It is chainable, so calling it will return the original instance, allowing you to continue to chain.
+It is chainable,so calling it will return the original instance, allowing you to continue to chain.
 For example, `config.node` is a `ChainedValueMap` instance, so it can be used as:

 ```js